immxmmi/4-Semester-AAD-HW-3/README.md

 "#Homework 3 – News List"
-Tasks
+##Tasks
-1. Use a RecyclerView (classical UI) or a LazyColumn (Jetpack Compose), respectively, to display the news items o Display the item title in the list o When clicking a list item, navigate to a details page
+1. Use a RecyclerView (classical UI) or a LazyColumn (Jetpack Compose), respectively, to display the news items
+- Display the item title in the list
+- When clicking a list item, navigate to a details page
-2. On the details page show, the o Unique identifier o Title o Description o Image URL o Author o Publication date o Full article link o Keywords
+2. On the details page show, the
+- Unique identifier
+- Title
+- Description
+- Image URL
+- Author
+- Publication date
+- Full article link
+- Keywords
-3. Load the RSS feed from the internet o Download the feed in the background. o Parse the RSS feed into Kotlin data objects. o Parsing must be done in the background. o The data object must contain all necessary items (see above).
-Make sure to use appropriate data types. o Implement both parts (downloading and parsing) in a news list view model class. o Implement an option for reloading the data. o Sort the news item list by date (newest on top).
+3. Load the RSS feed from the internet
+- Download the feed in the background.
+- Parse the RSS feed into Kotlin data objects.
+- Parsing must be done in the background.
+- The data object must contain all necessary items (see above).
+Make sure to use appropriate data types.
+- Implement both parts (downloading and parsing) in a news list view model class.
+- Implement an option for reloading the data.
+- Sort the news item list by date (newest on top).
 4. Use LiveData to update the UI automatically after the data is downloaded and parsed.
-Remarks:
+##Remarks:
 • The UI must be functional.
 The layout will not be graded as we will implement a refined layout in the next assignment
 • Implement the application using classical Android UI or Jetpack Compose.
-Grading
+##Grading
 1. The title of all items is displayed within a RecyclerView or LazyColumn element – 10
 2. When clicking a list item, navigation to a details page is triggered.
 Navigating back to the list works. – 10